skambuilds/PySpark-EMR-FraudDetection/README.md

       ]
     }

 You have to update this module block with your own AWS parameters.
-More specifically you have to provide:
+Open your local copy of the [**Terraform/test.tf**](Terraform/test.tf) file with a text editor and provide the following values:

 - `name` - A name for your EMR cluster
 - `vpc_id` - ID of VPC meant to hold the cluster